Indonesia military pulls out of recovery effort for crashed AirAsia jet

 "The operation has been ongoing for 30 days so the joint team has been pulled out," Rear Admiral Widodo, head of the navy's western fleet, told reporters in Pangkalan Bun, the base for the search effort.

-"We apologise to the families of the victims.
+"We apologize to the families of the victims.
 We tried our best to look for the missing victims."

 The civilian National Search and Rescue Agency said it may press on with the search for bodies.
 But its efforts will be hampered by the loss of the military's large vessels and heavy recovery equipment.